WICG/manifest-incubations/launch_handler-explainer.md

 of `LaunchQueue` to the `window` object named `launchQueue`.

-Whenever a web app is launched (via any launch trigger) a `LaunchParams` object will be enqueued in a global `LaunchQueue` instance for the browsing context that handled the launch.
+Whenever a web app is launched (via any launch trigger) a `LaunchParams` object will be enqueued in the `launchQueue` global `LaunchQueue` instance for the browsing context that handled the launch.
 Scripts can provide a single `LaunchConsumer` function to receive enqueued `LaunchParams`.

-This functions similarly to an event listener but avoids the problem where scripts may "miss" events if they're too slow to register their event listeners, this problem is particularly pronounced for launch events as they occur during the page's initialization.
-LaunchParams are buffered indefinitely until they are consumed.
+This functions similarly to an event listener but avoids the problem where scripts may "miss" events if they're too slow to register their event listeners, this problem is particularly pronounced for launch events as they occur during the page's initialization. `LaunchParams` are buffered indefinitely until they are consumed.

 ```